Beta (motorcycle manufacturer): History

 Beta has its origins in 1904 as a bicycle manufacturing company named "Società Giuseppe Bianchi", originally based in the town of Via Bellariva and later moved to Florence.
 The name Beta comes from the initials of Bianchi, Enzo and Tosi, Arrigo who ran the company at that time.
 Currently, the company is run by Lapo Bianchi great-grandson of Giuseppe Bianchi the company founder.
-The company started making motorcycles in 1948.
-Focusing on two-stroke street bikes through the 1950s and 1960s, the company began development and production of off-road motorcycles in the late 1960s with the introduction of the 100 cc motocross model XC-100 in 1967.
-The off-road models were initially observed trials bikes.
+The company started developing motorcycles in 1948.
+Their first attempt was the 1950 "Ital" powered by a 125cc British JAP engine.
+The following year the first "Beta" branded motorcycle replaced the Ital with a German engine.
+In 1952 they began to use engines produced by FBM, a company created by Franco Morini, nephew of Alfonso Morini and Vittorio Minarelli.
+The FBM engines intended for Beta, were customized with the Beta logo on the side covers.
+In 1956 FBM ceased operation and beta engine production passed to Motori Franco Morini.
+Focusing on two-stroke street bikes through the 1950s and 1960s, the company began development and production of motocross motorcycles in the late 1960s with the introduction of the 100 cc motocross model XC-100 in 1967.
+In 1972 Beta moved its factory from Florence to Rignano sull'Arno and gained space for off-road test tracks.
+Their entry into the trials competition market began in 1980 with the development of their popular and successful two-stroke trials bikes.
 In 2004 Beta entered the 4-stroke enduro market with bikes using KTM motors.
 By the 2010s they were producing both two-stroke and four-stroke off-road bikes with Beta designed motors.